joejag/recipes/haggis_mash_sauce.md

 ## Method

-* Add stock to pan
+* Add stock to pan on medium heat
-* Add cream and whisky
+* Add cream and whisky (don't boil)
 * Season with plenty of pepper